-Before planning a vacation, I encourage you to take a morning coffee break, a date night or a casual, before-bed chat with your spouse, partner or yourself to determine your family’s top 10 – or top 5 – travel bucket list.
+Before planning a family vacation, I encourage you to take a morning coffee break, a date night or a casual, before-bed chat with your spouse, partner or yourself to determine your family’s top 10 – or top 5 – travel bucket list.

-If you are more of a pen-to-paper type, go for it, otherwise, consider starting a Pinboard on Pinterest to save your thoughts and then you can add to them in the future.
+If you are more of a pen-to-paper type, go for it, otherwise, consider starting a Pinboard on Pinterest to save your family travel thoughts and then you can add to them in the future.
 Your list could be further divided into U.S. and international travel.
 Our family’s Pinboards can be viewed here.